Reyarp85/My_GitHub_Learning/README.md

 **Comprehensive Guides**: Detailed documentation covering all aspects of GitHub usage.
 **Community Support**: Access to a vibrant community of learners and experts.

+## Git Commands
+**Here are some of the most commonly used Git commands**:

+git init: Initializes a new Git repository. git add: Adds a file to the staging area. git commit: Commits the file to the repository. git status: Shows the status of changes as untracked, modified, or staged. git pull: Fetches and merges changes on the remote server to your working directory. git push: Pushes your changes to the remote repository.

 ## Contributing
 We welcome contributions from the community!
 If you have any suggestions for improvements or new tutorials, please feel free to submit a pull request.